derekelkins/ipgcc/README.md

 (PEGs), we have a *biased* alternation operator, `/`.
 Here, the first alternative to succeed is taken and other alternatives will not be considered.
 In other words, the resulting parser is deterministic in that it will produce at most one successful parse.
-Terms within an alternative are executed in sequence and must all succeed for the alternative to succeed.
+Terms within an alternative are executed in data dependency order and then in written order and must all succeed for the alternative to succeed.

 The expressions, `Exp` above, behave as you expect.
 The syntax and semantics are taken from JavaScript, though likely generators will use the semantics details of the